-During the year the trust was notified of 59 deaths (2019: 67).
-The trust awarded 59 (2019: 61) grants to dependants of 56 (2019: 55) personnel.
-In 3 cases no award was made.
-36 awards were made to regular or full time reservist soldiers, officers and retired members in 2020.
-20 awards were made to members of the Army Reserve in 2020, none on the basis Regular Reserve liability.
-There were 2 operational death in 2020.
-None of these awards were made to non-members.
-The 5 year average number of deaths notified is 61 (2019: 63).
-The 5 year average number of deaths where a benefit was paid is 51 (2019: 53).
-Since the Trust was formed in 2000, the average number of notifications is 96 per year (2019: 97).
-The average number of deaths where a benefit was paid is 90 (2019: 93).
+During the year the trust was notified of 74 deaths (2020: 59).
+The trust awarded 68 (2020: 59) grants to dependents of 67 (2020: 56) personnel.
+In 7 cases no award was made.
+62 awards were made to regular or full time reservist soldiers, officers and retired members in 2021.
+5 awards were made to members of the Army Reserve in 2020, all on the basis Regular Reserve liability.
+5 of these awards were made to non-members.
+The 5 year average number of deaths where a benefit was paid is 58 (2020: 57).

 Grants were made, according to needs, to the beneficiary nominated by the deceased, usually being the spouse or a parent, or sometimes to other family dependants where the trustees considered there was need.
-Grants made to individuals during the year totalled £825,000 compared to £840,000 in 2019.
+Grants made to individuals during the year totalled $\pounds1,020,000$ compared to $\pounds825,000$ in 2020.
 The trustees review at each Board meeting a sample of the many letters of appreciation received from next of kin and units.